wasmerio/old-docs.wasmer.io/integrations/c/examples/hello-world.md

 **Note**: The final code for this example can be found on [GitHub](https://github.com/wasmerio/docs.wasmer.io/tree/master/integrations/c/examples/hello-world).
 {% endhint %}

 In this example we will be building a "Hello World"-like project.
-WebAssembly only supports passing integers and floats directly right now, thus to keep it simple we will be writing a host application that calls the `add_one` function of a guest WASM module, which adds `1` to the value passed as a parameter, and returns the result.
+WebAssembly only supports passing integers and floats directly right now, thus to keep it simple we will be writing a host application that calls the `add_one` function of a guest Wasm module, which adds `1` to the value passed as a parameter, and returns the result.

 First we are going to want to initialize a new project.
 To do this we can navigate to our project folder, or create one.
 In this example, we will create a new project named `hello-world`.
 Thus, lets create the directory for it, and navigate to it: